yala/MLCodeLab/README.md

 ## Requirements:
 Software: A modern web browser.
 This has been tested on Google Chrome, Firefox, and Safari.

 Accounts: A Google Account.
-If you don't have one, please make a free one,
+If you don't have one, please make a free one.